Veterinary Insurance: Cost, Coverage & Providers 2023

 - AVMA PLIT: Best for vets dealing with large animals

-The Hartford: Best Overall Provider for Veterinarian Insurance
+The Hartford: Best Overall Vet Practice Insurance Company

-The Hartford is the best provider for veterinarian insurance because it offers high limits and a 24/7 claim service.
+The Hartford is the best provider of veterinarian insurance because it offers high limits and a 24/7 claim service.
 Also, it was the only provider reviewed that included animal bailee insurance with its policy.
+Regarding its ability to handle claims, it is financially stable, as The Hartford’s AM Best rating is A+ (Superior).
+To learn more, read our in-depth review of The Hartford.

 We received a quote for a BOP for $5,022, eligible for a pay-in-full discount.
-This policy insured a building that cost more $1 million to replace, $50,000 in contents, and equipment with a $1,000 deductible.
+This policy insured a building that costs more than $1 million to replace, $50,000 in contents, and equipment with a $1,000 deductible.

 The liability policy had a limit of $1 million per occurrence and $2 million aggregate.
 This policy included professional liability and animal bailee coverage.

-The Hartford has lower-than-average complaints filed with the National Association of Insurance Commissioners.
+The Hartford has lower-than-average complaints filed with the National Association of Insurance Commissioners (NAIC).
 Online, you can get a quote, purchase a policy, manage the policy, get a certificate of insurance (COI), and file a claim.

 When going through the quote process, the provider offers a truly customizable experience.
 You can choose between four levels of coverage: good, better, best, and custom.
 Custom lets you select exactly what type of coverage you need for your practice.